 In short, CPM is the type of buying model users in an auction. eCPM is the metric itself to show how much 1,000 ad impressions earns.

 Even a small increase in eCPM can make a huge difference when considering scale.
 Let’s assume you have a popular app with one million ad impressions per day.
 A small eCPM increase of just 5 cents means $100 per day — or $3,000 per month.
 Driving up eCPMs makes a significant impact over time, so it’s worth the effort to optimize your monetization strategy.
 Here are a few steps to take to boost eCPMs.

 Advertisers pay a premium to target specific audiences, such as by gender, location, and age.
-It’s this type of data that helps advertisers craft personalized messages to users, and it’s one of the reasons why advertisers prefer in-app over mobile web and desktop.
+It’s this type of data that helps advertisers craft personalized messages to users, and it’s one of the reasons why advertisers prioritize in-app and mobile over other advertising channels.
 This data is what makes an advertiser’s campaigns successful so that app publishers can make the most of this demand.